Njaaga-Gakure/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion contains the script that deletes the directory my_first_directory that is in the /tmp directory

 10-back contains the script that changes the working directory to the previous one

+11-lists contains the script that lists all files in the current directory and the parent of the working directory and the /boot directory in long format